cockroachdb/docs/decimal.md

 ## Size

 The size of a `DECIMAL` value is variable, starting at 9 bytes.
 It's recommended to keep values under 64 kilobytes to ensure performance.
-Above that threshold, [write amplification](https://en.wikipedia.org/wiki/Write_amplification) and other considerations may cause significant performance degredation.
+Above that threshold, [write amplification](https://en.wikipedia.org/wiki/Write_amplification) and other considerations may cause significant performance degradation.

 ## Examples